dimroc/blog/_drafts/2014-12-11-migrating-data-separate-from-the-schema.md

 end
 {%endhighlight%}

-Everything in `db/migrate/` has to live for the life of the application, which is why using application code in an AR migration is frowned upon.
+Everything in **db/migrate/** has to live for the life of the application, which is why using application code in an AR migration is frowned upon (sure, you can move onto schema:load and delete migrations, but let's keep things simple for now).

 That application code will change months or even weeks from now, and then running `rake db:migrate` will be busted.